Tuesday 6 May 1941

 Hermann Goering is eager to increase his prestige with operations in Iraq.
 He organizes Fliegerführer Irak with 12 Messerschmitt Bf110 fighters and 12 Heinkel He111 bombers under the command of Luftwaffe Colonel Werner Junck.
 Of course, this force also must find its way to Iraq.

-In London, British Prime Minister writes an angry memo to General Ismay about a military appreciation he has received of the Iraq situation.
+In London, Winston Churchill writes an angry memo to General Ismay about a military appreciation he has received of the Iraq situation.
 The analysis by Middle East Commander General Archibald Wavell and General Bernard Auchinleck of the Indian Command suggests that the British troops in Palestine, which are headed to relieve the British forces in Iraq, are insufficient to overcome the Iraqi Army.
-Wavell and Auchinleck are pessimistic and project that the outnumbered British will be forced to surrender by the 12th of May.
+Wavell and Auchinleck are pessimistic and they project that the outnumbered British will be forced to surrender by the 12th of May.
 Churchill notes that British losses in Iraq "have been nominal as so far reported" and rejects the recommendation that negotiations with Iraqi leader Rashid Ali be planned.
 "We should treat the present situation like a rebellion," Churchill concludes, and the British Army has a century of experience in handling those.

 |Damage in Belfast, Ireland from the Belfast Blitz which concluded on 5 May 1941 (Belfast Telegraph).|